empty-canvas-project/empty-canvas-project-unit-7/README.md

 You may also see tutorials that use JWTs saved in `localStorage`, but that's super insecure and is getting increasingly frowned upon.
 Sessions also have security issues we aren't dealing with, but nowhere near as blatant.

 ### Cookie Session
 While more limited in size (4kb is the absolute max amount of info), [cookie sessions](https://expressjs.com/en/resources/middleware/cookie-session.html) are much easier to understand.
+1. When a request comes in for signup/login, the server creates a cookie (the `handle-cookie-sessions` middleware does this for us).
+2. The model will store the user data in the database (or look it up for `/login`) and return back the user with it's unique `user.id`
+3. When we get the `User` back from the model, we store the `user.id` in that cookie.
-When a request comes in for signup/login, we create a cookie.
-In that cookie we put the user's id.
-Now, that cookie lives with every request made by that user.
+4. Now, that cookie lives with every request made by that user (`req.session`) and the client can check if it is logged in using the `/api/me` endpoint (see below).

 Unlike traditional sessions, there is no external store, the session data *is* the cookie.
 To log out, just remove the cookie via setting it to `null`.

 In this example the cookie's lifespan isn't specified, which means it defaults to `Session`.
 A length of `Session` means that as long as the user's browser stays open (That's the browser, not the tab) the cookie will stick around.
 For now this is what we want, because we don't want to worry too much about re-auth flow at some arbitrary time in the middle of the user doing something.